 (a) In addition to meeting the standards in Subchapter C of this chapter (relating to Minimum Standards for All Home and Community Support Services Agencies), an agency holding a license with the category of personal assistance services must meet the standards of this section.

-(b) A person who is not licensed to provide personal assistance services under this chapter may not indicate or imply that the person is licensed to provide personal assistance services by the use of the words "personal assistance services" or in any other manner.
+(b) A person who is not licensed to provide personal assistance services under this chapter may not indicate or imply that the person is licensed to provide personal assistance services by using the words "personal assistance services" or in any other manner.

-(c) Personal assistance services as defined in §97.2 of this chapter (relating to Definitions) may be performed by an unlicensed person who is at least 18 years of age and has demonstrated competency, when competency cannot be determined through education and experience, to perform the tasks assigned by the supervisor.
-An unlicensed person who is under 18 years of age, is a high school graduate or is enrolled in a vocational educational program, and has demonstrated competency to perform the tasks assigned by the supervisor, may perform personal assistance services.
+(c) Personal assistance services, as defined in §558.2 of this chapter (relating to Definitions) , may be performed by an unlicensed person who is at least 18 years of age and has demonstrated competency, when competency cannot be determined through education and experience, to perform the tasks assigned by the supervisor.
+An unlicensed person who is under 18 years of age, is a high school graduate or is enrolled in a vocational educational program and has demonstrated competency to perform the tasks assigned by the supervisor, may perform personal assistance services.

 (d) The following tasks may be performed under a personal assistance services category: